 In actuality, traditional plug-in air fresheners are more than just pleasant scents.
-Underneath the jasmine flowers or lilies lie chemicals you likely can’t pronounce, and ones that can potentially (and unfortunately) can harm one’s health or the well-being of their family members.
+Underneath the jasmine flowers or lilies lie chemicals you likely can’t pronounce, which can potentially harm human health.

-If you’re looking to do an overhaul on your household products, a good place to start is with non-toxic plug-in air fresheners.
-Making the switch is pretty darn easy (it’s as simple as swapping one plug-in for another!) and it’s something that you can enjoy in your home every day.
+If you want to overhaul your household products, a good place to start is with non-toxic plug-in air fresheners.
+Making the switch is pretty darn easy (it’s as simple as swapping one plug-in for another!), and it’s something that you can enjoy in your home every day.

 - Are Air Fresheners Bad for You?